DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Sunstone
 "This unremarkable-looking rock feels pleasantly warm to the touch."
-- Heal 2 HP at the start of every combat.
-If your HP is full, gain 4 Ward instead.
+- Heal 2 Health at the start of every combat.
+If your Health is full, gain 4 Ward instead.

 ### Moonstone
 "This unremarkable-looking rock emits a pleasant coolness."
-- Whenever a Spell successfully resolves, heal one Stress.
+- Whenever a Spell successfully resolves, heal 1 Stress.

 ### Duplication Potion
 "In for a penny..."
-- Once per combat, rechannel your entire Casting Queue.
+- Once per combat, rechannel your entire Casting Queue after a Spell resolves or misfires.
+- (The previous Spell still takes effect.)

 ### Golden Bracelet
 "Abundance, greed, envy."